club-s0da/Python/Web Scraping Wiki Largest Companies.md

 # Assign it to a variable:
 soup = BeautifulSoup(page.text, features="html.parser")

-# Note there are four tables in this page, we are going for the second one.
+# Note there are four tables in this page, will be using the second one.
 # This returns ALL tables, EACH table be an item in a list:
 soup.find_all('table')

-# OUR table is (the second one), at index position 1:
+# The table is (the second one), at index position 1:
 soup.find_all('table')[1]  # Returning the table by its index in the list of tables
 # same as:
 soup.find('table', class_="wikitable sortable")  # Returning the table by referencing its class